garfieldnate/JavaSVSViewer/README.md

 - [ ] double-click or something to focus camera on object?
 - [ ] notify if object not currently visible (completely obstructed or surrounded)?
   ideas:
+- [ ] change camera to FPV from object? (would probably suffice to show viewing direction of robot)

 [ ] 1,2,3,4,5,6 shortcuts to view from different faces
 [ ] maybe 1,2,3,4,5,6,7,8 to view from different corners